 Mindfulness Based Stress Reduction

 In an effort to provide more extensive stress reduction services, used independently or in combination with ongoing medical and psychiatric treatment, the Mindfulness-Based Stress Reduction Program is being offered three times each year at the Roudebush VA Medical Center.
 The course is taught in eight consecutive weeks, meeting once per week for 2.5 hours to learn techniques of mindfulness mediation.
 The mindfulness approach is taught through lying and sitting meditations, light stretching or yoga, and walking.
 This formal practice is integrated with an informal practice of mindfulness, allowing mindful attention to be brought to daily activities such as work, interactions, or stressful events.
-If you are a Caregiver and would like to participate in this program, please contact Caregiver Support Coordinator, Heather Moss, LCSW at 317-988-3488, or Mary Burns-Verbarg, (317) 988-4891.
+If you are a Caregiver and would like to participate in this program, please contact Caregiver Support Coordinator, Mary Burns-Verbarg, (317) 988-4891.

 Caregiver Peer Support Mentoring Program: Being the Caregiver of a Veteran is full of challenges.
 VA has developed a Peer Support Mentoring Program to link you to a peer - someone who has experienced similar challenges and situations - to provide you with additional support and guidance along your journey.
 The goal of the Caregiver Peer Support Mentoring Program is to strengthen relationships between Caregivers, to provide an opportunity for networking and to empower Caregivers to help one another.
 The Caregiver Peer Support Mentoring Program provides an opportunity for Caregivers to receive guidance and to share their experience, wisdom, skills and passion with other Caregivers